- Windows 11 Hyper-V is great because it creates virtual machines in an individual environment without affecting your main workspace.

 Some of these aspects coincide with the official Windows 11 specifications so make sure you check them to build a complete related perspective.

-How can I install Hyper-V in Windows 11?
+How can I enable Hyper-V in Windows 11?

 1. Use the Control Panel